puppetlabs/bolt/documentation/writing_plans.md

 You can specify parameters in your plan.

 Specify each parameter in your plan with its data type.
-For example, you might want parameters to specify which nodes to run different parts of your plan on.
+For example, you might want parameters to specify which targets to run different parts of your plan on.

-The following example shows node parameters specified as data type `TargetSpec`.
+The following example shows target parameters specified as data type `TargetSpec`.
 This allows this parameter to be passed as a single URL, comma-separated URL list, Target data type, or Array of either.
 For more information about these data types, see the common data types table in the related metadata type topic.

-This allows the user to pass, for each parameter, either a node name or a URI that describes the protocol to use, the hostname, username, and password.
+This allows the user to pass, for each parameter, either a target name or a URI that describes the protocol to use, the hostname, username, and password.

-The plan then calls the `run_task` function, specifying which nodes to run the tasks on.
+The plan then calls the `run_task` function, specifying which targets to run the tasks on.
 The `Target` names are collected and stored in `$webserver_names` by iterating over the list of `Target` objects returned by `get_targets`.
 Task parameters are serialized to JSON format; therefore, extracting the names into an array of strings ensures that the `webservers` parameter is in a format that can be converted to JSON.

 ```
 plan mymodule::my_plan(